WWII Allied Womens Services

 The contribution of women to the Allied war effort in 1939-45 was massive.
 Apart from their many vital roles 'on the home front', about a million Soviet, 500,000 British and 200,000 American women, and tens of thousands from other Allied nations, served in uniform with the armed forces.
 To put these figures in perspective: enough American women served to free sufficient able-bodied men to form 15 infantry divisions.
 It was not only in the USSR that their duties took them into harm's way; hundreds of British Commonwealth and US servicewomen died, and many were decorated.
 This book gives a concise introduction to the organisation and uniforms of these services, with an emphasis on the British and US forces.

-Ships in 7 to 11 business days
+Ships from our warehouse in 7 to 18 business days.

 Are there errors or omissions in this product information?
 Got corrections?
 Let us know at firstname.lastname@example.org.